A practical guide to the Zendesk Power BI integration in 2026

 Frequently asked questions

 Yes, both Power BI and Zendesk offer official connectors.
-However, the native Power BI connector has a strict 1,000-row limit, and Zendesk's own "Zendesk Data" connector often chokes on large datasets due to inefficient data handling, making them problematic for extensive use.
+The native Power BI connector is excellent for specific datasets, and Zendesk's own "Zendesk Data" connector is built to handle more extensive data needs through its specialized architecture.